It depends! Wait–not what you wanted to hear? Sorry. Okay, let me try to break it down 🙂

 Next week is finals week.

-Now used as both an adverb (first example) and a conjunction (second example):
+Now used as both an adverb (first example) and a discourse marker (second example):

 Now I need to pull my pie out of the oven.